 Three questions for active credit managers

 Ultimately, although an increase in issuance may impact spreads in the short term, we don’t see it as a problem over longer time horizons.
-Spreads in US credit markets have tightened over 2025, driven by demand outpacing supply.
-With absolute yields remaining elevated, we see little reason for this dynamic to change anytime soon – even with this increase in AI related issuance.
+Spreads in US credit markets tightened slightly over 2025, which suggest that demand kept up with supply.
+With absolute yields remaining elevated, we see little reason at present for this dynamic to change anytime soon – even with this increase in AI related issuance.

 Historically, hyperscalers have enjoyed a scarcity premium on their securities, thanks to strong profitability and limited reliance on debt financing.
 However, the recent shift toward large-scale issuance has eroded that premium, leading to some widening in spreads.
 The elevated level of issuance is likely to see these issuers trading in this new wider range going forward.
 From an investor perspective, concentration limits will naturally cap exposure to any single issuer, which we expect will encourage companies to tap different segments of the debt market to diversify their funding sources.
 Asset backed markets are one area which we are closely monitoring to take advtange of this.